 A Cloth Armor will build into either a Chain Vest or Ninja Tabi which is REALLY nice, as it makes Cloth Armor something that doesn't give you a sad face every time you have to start out with it.

-In general, starting with Doran's Blade is the more valid pick in most of the situations you'll be putting yourself in, as it is a very noticable boost to your early offensive capabilities and speeds up your aggresive part of the build, although, depending on your playstyle, going Cloth Armor/pots is certainly a much more viable alternative, which should be considered against opponents with dangerous amounts of physical damage, or when you feel like going something like Phage into a Sunfire Cape.
+In general, starting with Doran's Blade is the more valid pick in most of the situations you'll be putting yourself in, as it is a very noticable boost to your early offensive capabilities and speeds up your aggresive part of the build, although, depending on your playstyle, going Cloth Armor/pots is certainly a much more viable alternative, which should be considered against opponents with dangerous amounts of physical damage, or when you feel like going something like Phage into a Sunfire Aegis.